|

 14. Try Pink Chocolate At Mary’s

-But did you know that they hold chocolate to pretty high standards to even call it Belgian chocolate?
-A law was created in 1894 which states that you have you use minimum 35% cocoa powder to be considered chocolate (that means white chocolate isn’t even considered chocolate!).
+If you didn’t already know, Belgium is birthplace of chocolate, or well one of them.
+But they do hold chocolate to pretty high standards to even call it Belgian chocolate.
+In fact, a law was created in 1894 which states that you have you use minimum 35% cocoa powder to be considered chocolate (that means white chocolate isn’t even considered chocolate in Belgium!).

+Mary’s in itself is a Brussels hidden gem though.
 Mary was the first female chocolatier, and an official supplier of the Belgian royal family.
 So if it’s good enough for them, it’s good enough for you!
+But Mary’s also offers a chocolate the others don’t: pink (or ruby) chocolate!

-Mary’s in itself is a Brussels hidden gem.
-But Mary’s also offers a chocolate the others don’t: pink chocolate!
-And it’s naturally pink, no artificial colouring here!
+Mary’s ruby chocolate it’s naturally pink, no artificial colouring here!
 It’s a different kind of cocoa bean that’s very young that they’re using.
 It’s a bit of an acquired taste in my mind, but well worth trying this Brussels hidden gem (if not only to say that you’ve tried pink chocolate!).

 15. Have The Best Desserts At Chouconut – Hidden Brussels